-Vitamin C (ascorbic acid) is an essential nutrient.
-Still, it's possible to have too much vitamin C.
+Vitamin C is an essential nutrient.
+But you can get too much of it.

-Vitamin C is a water-soluble vitamin that supports normal growth and development.
-Vitamin C also helps your body absorb iron.
-Because your body doesn't produce or store vitamin C, it's important to include vitamin C in your diet.
+Vitamin C (ascorbic acid) is a water-soluble vitamin that supports growth and development.
+It also helps your body absorb iron.
+Because your body doesn't make or store vitamin C, it's important to include vitamin C in your diet.

-For adults, the recommended dietary reference intake for vitamin C is 65 to 90 milligrams (mg) a day, and the upper limit is 2,000 mg a day.
-Although too much dietary vitamin C is unlikely to be harmful, megadoses of vitamin C supplements may cause:
+The recommended daily amount for vitamin C is 75 milligrams (mg) a day for women and 90 mg a day for men.
+During pregnancy, 120 mg a day are recommended.
+The upper limit for all adults is 2,000 mg a day.
+Although too much dietary vitamin C is unlikely to be harmful, large doses of vitamin C supplements might cause:

-Remember, for most people, a healthy diet provides an adequate amount of vitamin C.
+Remember, for most people, a healthy diet provides enough vitamin C.